nmoschkin/MessageBoxEx/README.md

 - **Drop-Down Menus**

     Custom buttons can have a drop-down menu with arrow button attached.
-    * In keyboard navigation, the hyperlink on the message box can be activated by pressing **Ctrl + Down Arrow**
+    * In keyboard navigation, the drop-down menu can be activated for the button with focus by pressing **Ctrl + Down Arrow**

     ![](https://raw.githubusercontent.com/ironywrit/MessageBoxEx/master/Screenshots/screenshot5.png)